Kukk0006/portfolio/README-notes.md

 - Styled headers with fonts
 - Started working on modals - text done, bgs in progress

+8:am
+more fine tuning of colors n stuff fixed HTML validation issue of a/button relationship with onclick

 To Match Mock-up
 - [ ]